hrldcpr/blog/_posts/2022-08-08-visual-sum-of-cubes.md

 Doubling the pyramid didn't work, so maybe we can cut it in half instead!

 It turns out the entries of our pyramid are equivalent to the entries of two tetrahedra, minus the shared central triangle.
-For example, for $$n=3$$ it looks like:
+We can visualize this for $$n=3$$ for example:

 $$
 \begin{aligned}